Danny Webb (American actor): Hollywood films

+Return to voice work

-In 1941, after Mel Blanc signed a contract with Leon Schlesinger in which he exclusively did voice work for Warner Bros., Webb became the first person to succeed Blanc as the voice of Woody Woodpecker.
-He only voiced the character for one short before he enlisted in the army and was succeeded by Kent Rogers.
+In 1941, after Mel Blanc signed a contract with Leon Schlesinger in which he exclusively did voice work for Warner Bros., Webb became the first person to succeed Blanc as the voice of Woody Woodpecker for Walter Lantz Productions.
+He only partially voiced the character in Pantry Panic, which also contained a few spoken lines Blanc had recorded prior to leaving the Lantz studio, before Webb enlisted in the army and was succeeded by Kent Rogers (sources claiming that Ben Hardaway was the first person to succeed Blanc as Woody's voice are incorrect, as Hardaway would not voice the character until The Barber of Seville in 1944).

 Webb enlisted in the U.S. Army Signal Corps, worked his way up to staff sergeant, and ended up entertaining troops in North Africa.
 Dwight D. Eisenhower was sufficiently impressed by his technique to deem him as 'Comedy Commando', a tag which stuck around for several years after World War II had ended.
-Webb later returned to radio, became the voice of Sad Sack, hosted the quiz show "Guess Who", and then had a minor career on local television sometime after 1951.
+Webb later returned to radio, became the voice of Sad Sack, and hosted the quiz show "Guess Who" starting May 11, 1945, replacing Peter Donald.

+Television

+Danny Webb joined local New York television station WPIX-TV in 1949 as a children's entertainer.
+He co-starred with Toby Sommers on Comics on Parade -- the "comics" referring not to comedians but to newspaper comics.
+"Uncle" Danny Webb and Toby Sommers would read comic strips on the air on this seven-days-a week, 15-minute program.
+Webb followed this with another brief kids' show, Small Time.
+During 1950 Webb was also "The Little Professor", commercial spokesman for Dr. Posner's Shoes, seen during broadcasts of WPIX's Six-Gun Playhouse.
+On December 9, 1950 Webb debuted as the emcee of a juvenile amateur show, Junior Talent Time.

+Danny Webb and Toby Sommers were reteamed on April 21, 1951 in The Danny Webb Show, a Saturday-morning comedy series starring Webb as an Army private opposite Sommers as a USO hostess.
+The 15-minute programs were aired by WPIX until June 16, 1951.

+Webb remained in television behind the scenes.
+In 1957 he joined NBC's Wide Wide World as an assistant producer, alongside producer-director Ed Pierce and unit manager Ed Faught.
+It turned out, as Variety reported, that all three were former vaudevillians who "worked the same bill together at the Metropolitan in Boston 15 years ago", where Webb was the emcee and comedian.
+Webb remained with NBC as an assistant producer (and later production supervisor) for other programs, like the network's annual broadcasts of the Macy's Thanksgiving Day Parade.

 Death

-Webb died on September 16, 1983, according to The New York Times; he was 77.
+Danny Webb died on September 16, 1983, according to The New York Times; he was 77.
 He died of Parkinson's disease.